 Q: Where do we practice/play games?

 A: SCAA has 18 fields in our one big complex.
-For baseball, most games will be played at this complex, unless we get into a situation where we have a lot of make-up games or have issues with availability of fields, at which point we may use some of the city’s public fields that are located in close proximity to our complex.
+For Baseball, most games will be played at this complex, unless we get into a situation where we have a lot of make-up games or have issues with availability of fields, at which point we may use some of the City of Chesapeake's public fields that are located in close proximity to our complex.
 We also have use of those city fields for practices, so teams may practice at them as well, but we fill all times slots on our complex fields before using city fields.
-On occasion we also interlock with another PONY league (located in Chesapeake or Virginia Beach), and when we do our teams may occasionally visit them to play, though this is the exception.
+On occasion we also interlock with another PONY Affiliated Leagues (located in Chesapeake or Virginia Beach), and when we do our teams may occasionally visit them to play, though this is the exception.
 For softball, those teams do interlock with other Hampton Roads leagues, so they may travel at times to those locations.

 Q: Where is the SCAA complex located?